jschr/trail-status-app/README.md

 yarn infrastructure deploy
 ```

-Netlify is connected to the repo and the frontend will be deployed whenever a change is pushed to `master`.
+Connect Netlify to your repository to deploy the frontend from `master`.